Layla and Majnun (Nizami Ganjavi poem)

 "Layla and Majnun" (Persian لیلی و مجنون) is the third poem of the classic of Nizami Ganjavi (1141–1209, Ganja).
 This poem is included in "Khamsa" and was written in 1188 in Persian.
-It is based on the story of the ancient Arabic legend "Layla and Majnun" about the unhappy love of the young man Qays, nicknamed "Majnun" ("The Madman"), towards beautiful Layla.
+It is based on the story of the ancient Persian legend "Layla and Majnun" about the unhappy love of the young man Qays, nicknamed "Majnun" ("The Madman"), towards beautiful Layla.
 The poem is dedicated to Shirvanshah Ahsitan I, and was written on his order.
 There are 4600 stanzas in the poem.
 This poem is considered as the first literary processing of the legend.

 Summary of the poem

 The poet Qays fell in love with his cousin Layla, but Layla had to marry another man: Qays went insane and retired to the desert, where he composed poems dedicated to the beloved Layla.
 The couple united only after death.
 Nizami slightly modified the plot: Qays goes crazy with love, which leads Layla's parents to reject him.
 Layla, being forced to marry, dies due to her love for Qays, and is buried in a wedding dress.
 Upon learning of Layla's death, Majnun comes to her grave and dies there.